OracleMichael/ATT-WORKSHOP-OIC/README.md

 ### **Step 2: Initialize the integration**

+This step initializes the integration that you will build on throughout the hands-on portion.
 1. **Click** the hamburger menu in the upper left corner and select **Integrations**, then **Connections**.
 ![](images/1.2.1.png)
 2. **Create** an integration (upper right corner), then after the dialog box pops up, select "Scheduled Orchestration".